Aim of this page

 - Does it offer the services you need, such as a debit card, Direct Debits or standing orders?

-Depending on your situation, if you can’t open a basic bank account, you may want to look at alternative options.
-Either way, you should seek independent financial advice from people such as CAB or the Money Advice Service, as they can help you decide what is best for you.
+If you have tried but can’t open a basic bank account, you might need to look at alternative options.
+Although we can’t give financial advice, there are a few alternatives below, and you should seek independent financial advice from organisations such as CAB or the Money Advice Service, as they can help you decide what is best for you.